joeyheo/camera_system/README.md

-# Misung Webcam Watermarking with OpenCV
+# Webcam Watermarking with OpenCV

 This program captures a live video feed from the default webcam, applies a watermark to each frame, and then displays the watermarked video in real-time.